menu-line

 There is no sole definitive answer as to how endometriosis causes infertility, but possible reasons include:

-- In women with endometriosis, the womb lining is sometimes not sufficiently developed to carry a baby through pregnancy.
+• For women with endometriosis, the uterine environment is sometimes not sufficiently developed to support a pregnancy through to term.

 Is adenomyosis a type of endometriosis?